raglandc/vidal-production-v2/src/routes/blog/how-to-add-glb-and-gltf-files-to-svelte-cubed-scene.md

 </SC.Canvas>
 ```

-The next step is to instantiate a variable that will hold our model.
+Next we will instantiate a variable that will hold our model.

 ```svelte
 <script>